Volunteer Befriending Service in Highland

 We identified a risk to our service as the recruitment and retention of volunteers.
 To combat this, we ask for a minimum commitment of 6 months volunteering from the outset.
 Our strategy for recruitment would actively involve existing volunteers, and a wide-ranging campaign for recruitment and retention using partnerships and relationships already in place.
 We also identified that on-going support from the co-ordinator helps to keep volunteers motivated and maintain retention.

 We will report back to donors through their preferred method of communication which will be identified when they make a donation to us.
 This could include updates by email or through our website and social media updates.

 Amount Heading Description £3,500 Capital costs Telephone installation & suite of basic mobiles for volunteers, promotional materials £20,872 Staff & volunteer costs Co-ordinator PT post, weekly 5hrs management time, travel, volunteer recruitment, training, support

-The Highlands are classified as a remote and rural region, where the effects of social isolation can be significant for people living in these locations.
+The Highlands and Islands are classified as a remote and rural region, where the effects of social isolation can be significant for people living in these locations.
 CHSS has a 9 year track record in delivering our exemplary face-to-face service, which is crucial for people who need it the most.
-Our service in Inverness and North-East Highland currently covers only a small part of this area and provides for heart failure patients only.
+Our service in Inverness and North-East Highland currently covers only a small part of this area and at the moment, provides for heart failure patients only.